 Religious Life in Denmark

 Denmark is a country of religious freedom and diversity.
-Discover churches, mosques, synagogues, meditation centers, and expat-friendly faith communities all over the country—plus your rights as a newcomer.
+Discover churches, mosques, synagogues, meditation centers, and expat-friendly faith communities—plus your rights as a newcomer.

 Overview: Religion & Spirituality in Denmark

-Denmark has full freedom of religion.
 All faiths can establish communities and hold services.
+Religious freedom is constitutionally protected.

 Danish Folkekirke

 The Evangelical Lutheran Church is the state church.
-Other faiths are recognized and respected.
+Other faiths are recognized and respected in practice.

-Interfaith dialogue and cooperation are common in larger cities.
-Multicultural events welcome all.
+Interfaith dialogue and multicultural events are common in larger cities and welcome everyone.

 Faith Communities in Denmark

-Lutheran, Catholic, Baptist, Pentecostal, Orthodox, Anglican, and many international Christian congregations.
+Lutheran, Catholic, Baptist, Pentecostal, Orthodox, Anglican, and many international congregations.

-Major mosques in Copenhagen, Aarhus, Odense, and other cities offer Friday prayers, events, and halal shops.
+Major mosques in Copenhagen, Aarhus, Odense, and more—offering Friday prayers, events, and halal shops.

 Islamic Society in Denmark